 "I wonder where he is," questioned Valerie with an unreadable look on her face.

 Kwan settled next to his best friend.
-"Do you think he even knows where we are?"
+"Do you think he even knows where we are?" he asked.

 "Are you kidding?"
 Dash exclaimed.
 "He's the smartest guy in the world!
 Of course he knows where we are.
 He's probably figuring a way to get us out of this right now."